Tried and tested by us, view our range of great kayaking clothing that we wear everyday.

 Year round, sun gloves with UPF 50+ rating provide protection against UV damage, with the added bonus of helping to protect your hands not just from rubbing and blistering but also from barnacles and oyster shells - a slip or trip that might otherwise be a trip-ender!
 We use and recommend Sea to Summit's Eclipse Gloves.

 When the environment is colder, you may want gloves with more warmth insulating properties.
 Neoprene gloves are one option - make sure the material across your palm is not too thick - so you can still find your holy-moly-crap strap in the event of a wet exit!
 Also you do not want to increase the diameter of your grip - this will stress your forearms.
 Alternately you can use paddling mitts, or pogies, that velcro to your paddle shaft and you can slide your hands in and out.
+The NRS Guide Gloves are a great option for cooler weather - neoprene keeps your hands warm but they are also fingerless to maintain dexterity.

 More on our range of gloves and paddling mitts: